vendablefall/littlekiwibus/_stagingposts/2019-01-14-demolishing-the-bus-interior.1.md

 If I could give you just one piece of advice for your own demolition: get yourself a rivet remover!
 Drilling out a rivet is no fun at all.
 Drilling out thousands of rivets is even less fun.

 Then came the seemingly impossible job of removing the carpet from the wooden floors.
 It was seriously stuck.
 We tried and failed for hours.
 We tried blah blah....
 In the end we bought a chisel end for our impact driver and one person used that to get between the carpet and the floor and the other person yanked.
 One trick we found made it all a lot easier was to cut strips in the carpet with a blade and just work in sections, rather than try and pull it all at once.

+Once the carpet had been removed and discarded (good riddance!), we attempted to pull up the wooden boards underneath.
+We thought it would just be a case of wedging the crowbar underneath and forcing it up...
+Wishful thinking.

 Rivets.. so many rivets..